AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 ?- http(get,'http://example.com', [result=RR,response_code(RC),total_time(TTT)]).
 ?- http(get,'http://example.com', [response_code(RC),total_time=TTT,file='./myfile.txt']).
 ```
 For RESTVerb = post, data for POSTing can be supplied in one of two forms: 1) structured data such as is uploaded from Web forms (e.g., 'name=admin&shoesize=12') and 2) free-form text data (e.g., 'lorem ipsum doler').
-Either type of data can be supplied either directly in an equation on the options lisit, or in a file specified on the options list.
+Either type of data can be supplied either directly in an equation on the options list, or in a file specified on the options list.

 * If data = &lt;atom&gt; ('DATA'=&lt;atom&gt;) (where &lt;atom&gt; is a symbol or uia) occurs on the options list, then the underlying CURL program will POST the text of &lt;atom&gt; via the equation 'READDATA'=&lt;atom&gt;.